-- 1. Press '\' to return the console to the SYSTEM OK indication.
+- 1. Press '' to return the console to the SYSTEM OK indication.
 Check the fire zone per the sensor manufacturer's instructions.
-The fire alarm should be activated (pulsing interior sounder, exterior siren). - 2.
-Press '\' to silence the alarm.
-The display will still indicate that the FIRE ZONE is in alarm. - 3.
-Press DAY or NIGHT or AWAY and the User code to arm the system, then OFF and the User code to disarm.
+The fire alarm should be activated (three pulse temporal pattern). - 2.
+Press '' to silence the alarm.
+The display will still indicate that the FIRE ZONE is NOT READY. - 3.
+Press DAY or NIGHT or AWAY and the code to arm the system, then OFF and the User code to disarm.
 This arm/disarm cycle will reset the smoke detector.
 If the cause for alarm (i.e. smoke) has cleared, the display will return to SYSTEM OK.